joel2607/lloyd-s-bakery/README.md

 # lloyds-bakery

-A python based bakery management system that use CSV files as a backend.
+A python based command line bakery management system that use CSV files as a backend.